How Wasteful is Signaling?

-The difficulty convexity parameter $\gamma$ affects equilibrium actions, but not equilibrium cost, and hence not waste.
-Stakes $s$ affect actions and cost, but not waste. \end{example} Multiplicative separability of costs is important for \autoref{thm:constant} part \ref{invariance}; \autoref{sec:countereg} confirms that more generally the waste ratio can either decrease or increase in stakes.\footnote{Multiplicative costs are immaterial for another invariance: the waste ratio $W(\theta)$ does not depend on the type distribution $F$.
+Multiplicative separability of costs is important for \autoref{thm:constant} part \ref{invariance}; \autoref{sec:wasteandstakes} confirms that more generally the waste ratio can either decrease or increase in stakes.\footnote{Multiplicative costs are immaterial for another invariance: the waste ratio $W(\theta)$ does not depend on the type distribution $F$.
 This invariance owes to the well-known property that the separating equilibrium strategy only depends on the support of $F$.
 The strategy discontinuity at complete information carries over to waste; in particular, under isoelasticity, waste equals $\beta/(\beta+\sigma)$ for any full-support $F$, even though it would be zero under complete information. } Similarly, the isoelastic environment is important for part \ref{constant} of the theorem.
 In fact, up to a normalization of types, the constant-waste property characterizes isoelasticity under multiplicative costs.
 That is the content of our next result, whose proof is in \appendixref{sec:charproof}.